 Source: Applied Survey Research.
 (2013-2017).
 San Francisco Homeless Count.
-Watsonville, CA. Note: Percentages may not add up to 100 due to rounding.
+Watsonville, CA.

 GENDER AND SEXUAL ORIENTATION

 One third of survey respondents (33%) identified as female, 61% male, 5% transgender, and 1% Genderqueer/Gender non-binary.
 While there are limited data on the number of Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) individuals experiencing homelessness, available data at the national level suggests LGBTQ individuals experience homelessness at higher rates, especially those under the age of 25.
 It is estimated that 14% of San Francisco's population identifies as LGBTQ.2 Thirty percent (30%) of homeless survey respondents identified as LGBTQ in 2017.
 Of those survey respondents, 41% identified as bisexual, 25% gay, 14% lesbian, 11% queer, and 9% transgender.